bekk/bekk-christmas/post/kotlin/inline-your-things-before-you-call-your-things.md

 ### Generic functions

-Another usecase is when you use generic functions where you need access to the actual type of the generic parameter.
+Another usecase is generic functions where you need access to the actual type of the generic parameter.
 Normally, generic functions does not have access to the actual type of a generic parameter, as the generic type is erased at runtime.
 With an inlined function however, the function will be executed in place where it still has access to the type.
 Just add the keyword `reified` to the generic type!